esawdust/eagledroppings/README.md

 having to tediously fix-up all the nets, component names, and everything else to create a new instance of the module within your design.

-Visually, it lets you take a schematic and board layout and clone it as many times as you would like.
+The visual explanation: it lets you take a schematic and board layout and clone it as many times as you would like.
 Using a Sparkfun OpAmp breakout board as an example (design released under Creative Commons), turn a single design: